23% of Native American families experience low food security, more than any other families in the U.S.

 PWNA serves immediate needs and supports long-term solutions on the reservations.
 To better understand how our work impacts individuals and families, we track the immediate volume and impact of the materials and seasonal services we provide, as well as long-term outcomes.

-This pie chart shows our volume of service or output for immediate needs in 2018.
 Through our Material Services partnerships, this aid benefited 250,000 Native Americans living in isolated and underserved communities with the highest need in the United States.

 Material Services (Immediate Relief)

 Collaborating with our Material Services partners, PWNA provides essential supplies and seasonal services for Northern Plains and Southwest reservations, education and animal welfare.
 Yet, even while meeting immediate needs through the provision of goods and services, we are also having a long-term impact.

 This next chart shows the results of anonymous surveys sent to our entire base of Material Services partners, about half of whom responded.
 Our partners clearly report PWNA has a positive impact on them and their ability to better serve their communities.